billhennessy/blog-chunky/content/post/2021/politics-is-downstream-of-the-preternatural.md

 You read that right: Teen Vogue teaches teenage girls how to perform witchcraft using mentrual blood.
 It's doubtful Satan has held such sway over humanity since the time Christ walked the earth.

 Politics is beneath the preternatural.
 That does not mean we must ignore politics.
 It does mean we must engage for only one intention: the greater glory of God.
+And if we do all things solely for that intention, we cannot fail.

+If you need inspir
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgwNDE2MDEwNCwxMjgxMjQ4MTE1XX0=
+eyJoaXN0b3J5IjpbMTYwNzI0NDc4MywxMjgxMjQ4MTE1XX0=
 -->